 Vitamin A or Retinol is useful in treating eye disorders, acne, skin disorders, and infections, as well as speeding up the healing process of wounds.
-It is also good for preventing macular degeneration and cataracts, and as a carotenoid, it also helps improve the health of your hair.
+It is also good for preventing macular degeneration and cataracts.
+As a carotenoid, it also helps improve the health of your hair too.

-Vitamin B1 or Thiamine can prevent beriberi, heart diseases, and indigestion, while boosting the body’s metabolism, blood circulation, and brain development.
-Positive connections with B1, as well as with B2 and B3, have made these essential for elderly patients who need extra nourishment or those who are at a high risk of dementia or Alzheimer’s disease.
+Vitamin B1 or Thiamine can prevent beriberi, heart diseases, and indigestion while boosting the body’s metabolism, blood circulation, and brain development.
+This vitamin, along with vitamin B2 and B3, is essential for elderly patients who need extra nourishment for those who are at a high risk of dementia or Alzheimer’s disease.

-Vitamin B6 or Pyridoxamine is useful in the treatment of diabetes, piles, convulsions, excessive menstrual bleeding, stress, insomnia, morning sickness, and travel sickness.
+Vitamin B6 or Pyridoxamine is useful in the treatment of diabetes, piles, convulsions, morning sickness, excessive menstrual bleeding, stress, insomnia, and motion sickness.
 It is also associated with reducing homocysteine levels in the body.

-Vitamin B9 or Folic Acid is a very powerful too against anemia, indigestion, sprue, abnormal brain growth, skin disorders, and gout, while increasing red blood cell formation.
-It is mainly associated with neural tube defects, and is increasingly studied in relation to inhibiting homocysteine levels and thereby protecting against coronary heart disease.
+Vitamin B9 or Folic Acid is a very powerful tool against anemia, indigestion, sprue, abnormal brain growth, skin disorders, and gout while also increasing red blood cell formation.
+It is mainly associated with the prevention of neural tube defects and is increasingly studied in relation to inhibiting homocysteine levels, thereby, protecting against coronary heart diseases.

 Vitamin B12 or Cyanocobalamin can reduce symptoms and side effects of anemia, smoking, pregnancy, liver disorders, kidney disorders, and mouth ulcers.
 When combined with adequate amounts of B6 and folic acid, B12 is essential in defending against various heart conditions, including strokes.

-while also boosting the immune system.
-In recent years, it has also been associated with a prevention of cognitive decline and cerebrovascular disease.
-It is one of the most powerful and essential antioxidants that we have in our body.
+Vitamin C or Ascorbic Acid helps treat various eye disorders, cancer, scurvy, common cold, infection, diabetes, stress, high blood cholesterol, heart disease, cancer, high blood pressure, kidney disorders, internal bleeding, piles, corneal ulcers, inflammation, and lead poisoning, while also boosting the immune system.
+In recent years, it has also been associated with the prevention of cognitive decline and cerebrovascular diseases.
+Vitamin C is one of the most powerful and essential antioxidants in our body.

-Vitamin D treats rickets, arthritis, tooth decay, and diabetes.
-It is also very beneficial for bone repair, immunity, and blood pressure.
-It is also used to prevent osteoporosis and has been positively linked to preventing a variety of different cancers and multiple sclerosis in patients already suffering from osteoarthritis.
+Vitamin D treats rickets, arthritis, tooth decay, diabetes, and prevents osteoporosis.
+It is very beneficial for bone repair, boosting immunity, and lowering blood pressure.
+Vitamin D has been positively linked to preventing different types of cancers, and multiple sclerosis in patients suffering from osteoarthritis.

-Vitamin E or Tocopherol is often used for its anti-aging properties, and as a way to boost skin care, and protect against heart diseases, sterility, brain malfunction, menopause, painful menstrual cycles, and eye disorders, as well as improving blood circulation,
+Vitamin E or Tocopherol is often used for skin care because of its anti-aging properties, and as a way to improve blood circulation, and protect against heart diseases, sterility, and brain malfunction.
+It also gives relief from symptoms of menopause, painful menstrual cycles, and eye disorders.

-Vitamin K is a very important vitamin to prevent internal bleeding, biliary obstruction, osteoporosis, excessive menstrual flow, and menstrual pain, including an ability to improve blood clotting.
-It is also linked to bone metabolism, preventing of atherosclerosis, improved nerve signalling, and kidney stones.
+Vitamin K is a very important vitamin that prevents internal bleeding, biliary obstruction, osteoporosis, excessive menstrual flow, and menstrual pain.
+Other benefits include its ability to improve blood clotting, bone metabolism, nerve signaling, and prevent atherosclerosis and kidney stones.